-On Feb 7, 1301, the son of King Edward I of England, Edward of Carnarvon, becomes the first English Prince of Wales.
-Here we map out the history, swashbuckling exploits and symbolic splendor of the role carried out today by Prince Charles, Queen Elizabeth's eldest son, and now today his son Prince William.
+On Feb 7, 1301, the son of King Edward I of England, Edward of Carnarvon, became the first English Prince of Wales.
+Here we map out the history, swashbuckling exploits and symbolic splendor of the role once carried out by King Charles, Queen Elizabeth's eldest son, and now today his son Prince William.

 It made glorious theater as the Queen, watched by 4,000 guests within the medieval walls of Caernarfon Castle (and millions more on TV) invested her first-born son, Charles, as Prince of Wales on July 1, 1969.

 Having conferred on Charles the insignia of the Principality and Earldom of Chester, a sword, coronet, mantle, gold ring, and gold rod, Her Majesty proceeded to the castle gate to present The Prince of Wales to the crowds in the square below.

 The scene oozed with symbolic splendor—and no little irony.
 As visitors to the pumped-up north Wales fortress know, England's King Edward I built 13th-century Caernarfon as one of his Iron Ring of castles to subdue the Welsh.
 It was on these battlements in 1284, so the tale goes, that he pacified anti-English crowds below by promising them their own Prince, born in Wales and speaking no word of English.
 He then presented them with his baby son (also called Edward), who, babbling aside, could speak no language at all.
 Thus, rather craftily, the first English Prince of Wales was created.